Welcome to the teacher’s guide to the Tennessee History for Kids booklet Your Land, My Land [2019 edition].

 Click here for a virtual tour of historic Philadelphia, which includes a lot of fascinating information about some of the things that have happened in the building photographed on page 42.

-In case you don’t believe that the map on page 44 consists entirely of students wearing red, white and blue T-shirts, click on this image on the right to see for yourself!
+In case you don’t believe that the map on page 44 consists entirely of students wearing red, white and blue T-shirts, click on this image on the left to see for yourself!

 If you didn’t go to law school or haven’t been part of a law-making body, you may not have had much exposure to just how complicated laws can be.